hpk42/numpyson/README.rst

 numpyson
 ========

-serializer extending jsonpickle to deal with numpy/pandas types
+serializer extending jsonpickle to deal with numpy/pandas types.